 My Approach to Therapy

 I use an eclectic style of therapy, pulling from many different modalities.
 These include cognitive behavioral therapy, mindfulness-based therapies, narrative therapy, and solution-focused therapy.
 I also have been training in the Gottman method of couples therapy as well as emotionally-focused couples therapy.
-I have taught groups covering topics such self-esteem, mood disorders, and chronic pain.
+I have led groups covering topics such self-esteem, mood disorders, and chronic pain.

 Strengths-Based